Strict supports of canonical measures and applications to the geometric Bogomolov conjecture: Introduction

+Theorem~\ref{b=1} generalizes Theorem~\ref{thm:gubler}.
+Indeed, if $A_v$ is totally degenerate, then $b(A_v) = 0 \leq 1$ and any special subvariety of $A$ is a torsion subvariety.

+In this paper, we make a major contribution to the geometric Bogomolov conjecture, exhibiting the limit of the methods of Ullmo, Zhang, Gubler, and us on the Bogomolov conjecture.
+All the results explained so far have been proved by a common method, i.e., the equidistribution method due to Szpiro--Ullmo--Zhang \cite{SUZ}.
+We will resume more detailed description of this method in the next subsection.

-The aim of this paper is to contribute some results to the geometric Bogomolov conjecture.
-To state the main results, we define the notion of \emph{nowhere-degeneracy rank} $\ndr ( A )$ of an abelian variety $A$ over $\overline{K}$, where we let $K$ be a function field.
-For an abelian variety, it can be seen that there exists a unique maximal nowhere degenerate\footnote{An abelian variety $B$ over $\overline{K}$ is said to be \emph{nowhere degenerate} if $B$ has good reduction at any place. } abelian subvariety $\mathfrak{m}$ of $A$ (cf. \S~\ref{ndrc}).
-Then we define the nowhere-degeneracy rank of $A$ to be $\ndr ( A ) := \dim \mathfrak{m}$ (cf. Definition~\ref{ndr}).
-Note that, for any $v \in M_{\overline{K}}$, we have $b (A_{v}) \geq \ndr (A)$ and the equality holds if and only if $A / \mathfrak{m}$ is totally degenerate at $v$.
+We are now ready to state our main results.
+Let $K$ be a function field.
+For an abelian variety $A$ over $\overline{K}$, it can be seen that there exists a unique maximal nowhere degenerate\footnote{An abelian variety $B$ over $\overline{K}$ is said to be \emph{nowhere degenerate} if $B$ has good reduction at any place. } abelian subvariety $\mathfrak{m}$ of $A$ (cf. \S~\ref{ndrc}).